censorship-no/ceno-docs/README.md

 If you want to remove all stored pages, you can use the standard procedures to delete the application's data in Android.
 Be warned that currently *this will also remove other information* like favorites and browsing history from CENO.
 We may later on add a way to remove stored pages without having to delete all application data.

 ----

+# Feedback

+We keep on working to make this software better, and your feedback to <cenoers@equalit.ie> is very welcome!

 # Screenshots